 For another terrific vegetable medley, try this colorful vegetable mix with zucchini, sweet bell peppers, corn, herbs and garlic.

-Cold Green Bean Salad Variations & Substitutions
+Cold Green Bean Salad Substitutions and Variations

-- Switch the tomatoes - use oil-packed sun-dried tomatoes instead of fresh, cut into strips if whole.
+- Switch the tomatoes - Use oil-packed sun-dried tomatoes instead of fresh, cut into strips if whole.

 Serving Suggestions